Pixwell-lab/Pixwell-lab/README.md

 - 👀 I’m interested in Web Development, digital art and Sports.
 - 🌱 I’m currently learning git and github, in addition to Javascript.
-I'm currently studing Software Engineering at University.
+I'm currently studying Software Engineering at University.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: pixwell22@gmail.com